ableron/ableron/ableron-js/README.md

 ### Configuration

-#### `enabled`
+- `enabled`

-Default: `true`
+  - Default: `true`

-Whether to enable UI composition.
+  - Whether to enable UI composition.

-#### `fragmentRequestTimeoutMillis`
+- `fragmentRequestTimeoutMillis`

-Default: `3000`
+  - Default: `3000`

-Timeout in milliseconds for requesting fragments.
+  - Timeout in milliseconds for requesting fragments.

-#### `fragmentRequestHeadersToPass`
+- `fragmentRequestHeadersToPass`

-Default: `[Correlation-ID, X-Correlation-ID, X-Request-ID]`
+  - Default: `[Correlation-ID, X-Correlation-ID, X-Request-ID]`

-Request headers that are passed to fragment requests, if present.
+  - Request headers that are passed to fragment requests, if present.

-#### `primaryFragmentResponseHeadersToPass`
+- `primaryFragmentResponseHeadersToPass`

-Default: `[Content-Language, Location, Refresh]`
+  - Default: `[Content-Language, Location, Refresh]`

-Response headers of primary fragments to pass to the page response, if present.
+  - Response headers of primary fragments to pass to the page response, if present.

-#### `cacheMaxItems`
+- `cacheMaxItems`

-Default: `10000`
+  - Default: `10000`

-Maximum number of items, the fragment cache may hold.
+  - Maximum number of items, the fragment cache may hold.

-#### `cacheVaryByRequestHeaders`
+- `cacheVaryByRequestHeaders`

-Default: `empty list`
+  - Default: `empty list`

-Fragment request headers which influence the requested fragment aside from its URL.
-Used to create fragment cache keys.
+  - Fragment request headers which influence the requested fragment aside from its URL.
+Used to create fragment cache keys.<br>
     Must be a subset of `fragmentRequestHeadersToPass`.
 Common example are headers used for steering A/B-tests.

-#### `cacheAutoRefreshEnabled`
+- `cacheAutoRefreshEnabled`

-Default: `false`
+  - Default: `false`

-Whether to enable auto-refreshing of cached fragments, before they expire.
+  - Whether to enable auto-refreshing of cached fragments, before they expire.<br>
     If set to `true`, cached fragments are getting asynchronously refreshed before they expire.
 This reduces the cache miss rate and thus have a positive impact on latency.
-On the other hand, additional traffic is introduced, because the cached fragments are loaded again even before their actual expiration time.
+On the other hand, additional traffic is introduced, because the cached fragments are loaded again even before their actual expiration time.<br>
     Fragments are tried to be refreshed when only 15% of their initial time to live remains.
 In case of failure, refresh is repeated three times with a static delay of one second.

-#### `cacheAutoRefreshMaxAttempts`
+- `cacheAutoRefreshMaxAttempts`

-Default: `3`
+  - Default: `3`

-Maximum number of attempts to refresh a cached fragment.
+  - Maximum number of attempts to refresh a cached fragment.

-#### `cacheAutoRefreshInactiveFragmentsMaxRefreshs`
+- `cacheAutoRefreshInactiveFragmentsMaxRefreshs`

-Default: `2`
+  - Default: `2`

-Maximum number of consecutive refreshs of inactive cached fragments.
+  - Maximum number of consecutive refreshs of inactive cached fragments.<br>
     Fragments are considered inactive, if they have not been read from cache between writing to cache and a refresh attempt.

-#### `statsAppendToContent`
+- `statsAppendToContent`

-Default: `false`
+  - Default: `false`

-Whether to append UI composition stats as HTML comment to the content.
+  - Whether to append UI composition stats as HTML comment to the content.

-#### `statsExposeFragmentUrl`
+- `statsExposeFragmentUrl`

-Default: `false`
+  - Default: `false`

-Whether to expose fragment URLs in the stats appended to the content.
+  - Whether to expose fragment URLs in the stats appended to the content.